Direct vent fireplace: Outer housing

 The outer housing is the part of the fireplace unit that is installed in the framing of the building.
-Two of the main operational components are housed inside of it.
-The first key component within the outer housing is the firebox, which is surrounded on three sides by the outer housing, and on one side by the glass panel that faces in towards the room.
+The two main operational components are housed inside of it.
+The first key component within the outer housing is the firebox, which is surrounded on five sides by the outer housing, and on one side by the glass panel that faces towards the room.
 This is the space in which the fire burns during operation.
 Because of this, the gas burners (either natural gas or propane) are located inside of the firebox.
 To provide a more realistic look, imitation logs and ember material are placed on top of the burners.
 The ember material, which will not burn, is designed so that it will glow like real embers when heated.
 The firebox is designed to be smaller than the outer housing so that there is an empty space between the outermost walls of outer housing and the outer walls of the firebox.
 The empty space in between the firebox and the outer housing is the second important operational component of the outer housing.
 This space is filled with air from the interior of the room being heated and is used to add hot air to the room without the addition of exhaust gasses from combustion.

 Flue system

 The flue system is composed of two flues, the inner flue and the outer flue.
 The outer flue draws air into the bottom of the sealed firebox to allow for combustion.
-The inner flue draws hot exhaust gasses from the top of the sealed firebox and vents them directly to the outside of the structure through either an adjacent wall or the roof.
+The inner flue draws hot exhaust gasses from the top of the sealed firebox and vents them directly to the outside of the structure through either an adjacent wall or roof.